newuser501/IOS101-Project/README.md

 ## App Brainstorming (Step 4)

 __**Reddit**__
--Upvote and downvote abilities
+- Upvote and downvote abilities
--communities (subreddits)
+- communities (subreddits)

 __**Plants vs zombies**__
--new plants and zombies
+- new plants and zombies
--smooth graphics
+- smooth graphics
--easily and strategic puzzles
+- easily and strategic puzzles

 __**Books**__
--access to downloaded books without internet
+- access to downloaded books without internet
--built in highlighting/dictionary feature
+- built in highlighting/dictionary feature

 I want to build an app that shows when surge prices are likely to happen and give an estimate of the fare at a certain place and time.
 It could also potentially compare Uber and Lyft side by side and suggest whether you should wait a little or book right away.
 This way, riders are able to plan smarter and avoid paying extra.